thomasvt/Box2DNet/README.md

 ## Manual

-Box2DNet uses no abstraction layer: you work directly with functions and types directly mapped to the original C definitions with original identifiers.
-You can therefore use the original [Box2d manual](https://box2d.org/documentation/) 'as is'.
+Box2DNet has no abstraction layer: you work directly with functions and types mapped from the original C definitions with the same names.
+You can therefore use the original [Box2d manual](https://box2d.org/documentation/) 'as is' for all your functional needs.

+The rest of the manual below talks only about the wrapper technicalities.

-### Include Box2DNet in your game
+### How to include Box2DNet in your game?

 There's no nuget package.
-Just clone ```Box2DNet``` next to your game folder and include the ```.csproj``` into your game solution.
+Just clone the repo next to your game folder and include the ```box2dnet.csproj``` into your game solution.

 This will build the Box2DNet project along with your game.
 When you build in DEBUG it will use the native debug dll ```box2dd.dll```, when you build in RELEASE it will use the native production dll ```box2d.dll```.

 > The debug version ```box2dd.dll``` will quit your game with assertion errors when you did something wrong: this helps for debugging your mistakes.

-### The Box2D API
+### What's included?

-All Box2D functions are available as C# methods in static class ```Box2dNet.Interop.B2Api```.
+All Box2D API functions are available as C# methods in static class ```Box2dNet.Interop.B2Api```.
 Original comments are also available, so code completion is quite rich.

 NOT included: